mathewgomas-alfred/mathewgomas.io/reference_manual/tools/pattern_edit.rst

     H:
         The height, in pixels.

-And then there's Patterns, which is a mini pattern docker, and where you can pick the pattern used for the fill.
+And then there's :guilabel:`Patterns`, which is a mini pattern docker, and where you can pick the pattern used for the fill.